ciencialatitud0/EPIC_3/EPIC_3/info/Dorothy_Coding_Challenge.md

 ### Runner-up Team's prize: 160 USD

-These prizes are per team, not per person.
+### Note: These prizes are per team, not per person.

 ## Topics for the programming challenges: